 However if you want the peace of mind of a ceramic paint coating, get it applied by an authorised installer rather than a dealership car washer.
 "It's important to ensure you get the most out of a professional grade product."

 A main selling point in favour of paint protection is its ability to repel dirt and its glass-like nature that makes washing easier.

 "Paint protection is handy for keeping your car clean without having to always wash the car.
 It can protect against some harmful effects, but the car wash process also becomes easier, with dirt washing right off."

 So why are you being offered these expensive coatings that can't deliver on what they promise?
 Basically, because it adds easy dollars to the dealer's bottom line.

-Maybe, in the olden days, when cars weren’t made as well, rust-proofed as well, or made from the same quality materials as they are today, all those protection systems might have been a bit relevant.
-But not today.
-Let’s be honest, if the dealer is trying to sell you a brand new car that he or she honestly reckons is going to need extra rust protection or paint protection, the car itself must be of pretty lousy quality to begin with, right?
-Exactly…don’t fall for it.
+Maybe, in older cars, when cars weren’t made as well, rust-proofed as well, or made from the same quality materials as they are today, all those protection systems might have been a bit relevant.
+If a dealership is trying extra hard to sell you on paint coatings, maybe it's worth considering the quality of the product in the first place.

 How are you finding our new site design?
 Tell us in the comments below or send us your thoughts at firstname.lastname@example.org.

 Boot sizes of Australia’s favourite SUVs

 Not all SUVs are created equal when it comes to the cargo department